Try-with-resources in Java 7

 This is the

-variable is declared inside the parentheses after the try
+try-with-resources construct.
+The FileInputStream variable is declared inside the parentheses after the try keyword.
+Additionally, a FileInputStream is instantiated and assigned to the variable.

 When the

-was closed is suppressed.
-This is opposite of what happens in the example first in this text, using the old style exception handling (closing the resources in the finally
+If an exception is thrown both from inside the try-with-resources block, and when the FileInputStream is closed (when close() is called), the exception thrown inside the try block is thrown to the outside world.
+The exception thrown when the FileInputStream was closed is suppressed.
+This is opposite of what happens in the example first in this text, using the old style exception handling (closing the resources in the finally block).

 Using Multiple Resources